-Denise became Chief Communications Officer of the University of Michigan Health System in March 2014.
-Here she leads a team of 90 people responsible for public relations, marketing, social media, digital arts, web presence, and physician and consumer communication.
+Denise became Chief Communications Officer of Michigan Medicine in March 2014.
+Here she leads a team of 35 people responsible for public relations, marketing, social media, digital arts and web presence.

 Gray-Felder has more than 35 years of multi-faceted communication, marketing, management, and issues management experience, with proven leadership in positively addressing social issues facing people living in poverty.
 She has worked in both the for-profit and not-for-profit sectors focusing on high-level strategic media placements, developing and implementing advocacy campaigns, reputation and risk management, organizational positioning, culture change, labor and employee communication, policy communication, and community engagement in more than 40 countries.
 As the founding president of the Communication for Social Change Consortium, she was an inspirational leader and successful advocate.

 Prior to launching the CFSC Consortium, Denise was vice president of administration and communication for the Rockefeller Foundation for 9 years.
 There she oversaw budgets exceeding $200 million for work in communication and policy, research and learning, facilities, Bellagio Conference Center, information technology, finance, human resources and comptrollers.
 In this role she excelled at managing teams, cost containment, obtaining and supporting special interest grants, and managing special projects.